Study Smarter with the Pomodoro Technique

-Your kids should know the Pomodoro Technique for two reasons – it is not only one of the most powerful learning strategies, but also it is remarkably simple to do.
-College students are enthusiastic users who swear that it makes them much more effective at learning and working.
-Many knowledge workers use it to get the most out of their workday.
-If you have wrestled with this question — how long should my child study before taking a break, this provides the answer.
+Your family should know the Pomodoro Technique because not only is it one of the most powerful learning strategies – it’s remarkably simple to do.
+Many college students are enthusiastic users who swear that it makes them much more effective at learning and working.
+Many knowledge workers use it to get the most out of their workdays.

 POMODORO KITCHEN TIMER

-Have fun with your kids and encourage them by calling these study units Tomato time!
+Have fun and encourage your kids to do this technique by calling for Tomato time!

-For a series of study tasks, break them into multiple Pomodoros.
-The idea is to work in short sprints with forced breaks (no exceptions) to keep you motivated and efficient – don’t skip them.
-For most people, working in longer intervals subjects your brain to fatigue and lower efficiency, where an undetected decline in efficiency creates the illusion of productive learning.
+For a large series of study tasks, break them into multiple Pomodoros.
+The idea is to work in short sprints with forced breaks to keep you motivated – don’t skip the breaks.
+Working in longer intervals, for most people, risks brain fatigue and lower work efficiency, which can be masked by an illusion of being productive.

 Next, choose the right location where you will have zero distractions and interruptions.
 Before each timed session, have all of the materials organized and ready to go.
-Then follow these five steps.
+Then follow the five steps of the technique.